×

 This class offers the opportunity to continue and expand on the work that was started in the Confidence Building I class.
 It may also be suitable for dogs that have taken private training lessons with the purpose of improving the dog's confidence level.
 The focus is on using the agility equipment to build and further the confidence level of each dog.
 Elements of the regular confidence building class will be incorporated as well.
 Goal is for all the dogs to expand their comfort zone even further while having fun at the same time.

-Dog Reactive I (click to view description)
+Dog Reactive Part 1 (click to view description)

 Length: 6 classes, 1 hour each